kelvinn/example-scheduled-machines/README.md

 export MACHINE_ID=[the-machine-id-from-above]
 ```

-Set an initial TAG for the image
+This is a bit of a hack, as we'll use Github Actions next, but set an initial TAG for the image

 ```
-export TAG=0.0.1
+export GITHUB_RUN_NUMBER=0.1
 ```

 And now authenticate to fly: